Macrometacorp/docs/docs/streams/stream-examples/realtime-updates.md

 ## Code

-This page guides you through ABC XYZ
+This page guides you through creating a collection, subscribing to the collection, and automatically adding and deleting data to the collection.

 <Steps />